Murder of Yanfei Bao

 On 19 July 2023, Harcourts real estate agent Yanfei Bao went missing in Christchurch's Wigram suburb.
 The New Zealand Police mounted a missing person's search in the Christchurch area.
 On the 24th of July 2023, Tingjun Cao was charged with her kidnapping after attempting to flee to China on the 22nd of July 2023.
 On 26 July 2023, the Police launched a homicide investigation into Bao's disappearance.
-More than a year later after her disappearance, Yanfei Bao's remains were found in a shallow grave by police on rural farmland near Lincoln on 30 July 2024.
+On 30 July 2024, more than a year after her disappearance, Yanfei Bao's remains were found in a shallow grave by police on rural farmland near Lincoln.

-Following a seven week trial, Cao was convicted of murdering Bao in early December 2024.
-On 13 June, Cao was sentenced to life imprisonment with a minimum term of 17 years for Bao's murder.
+Following a seven week trial, in early December 2024, Cao was convicted of murdering Bao.
+On 13 June 2025, Cao was sentenced to life imprisonment with a minimum term of 17 years for Bao's murder.

 Background

-Yanfei Bao had recently joined the real estate company Harcourts as a real estate agent, having a prior background in sales.
+Yanfei Bao had recently joined the real estate company Harcourts as a real estate agent.
+She had a background in sales.

 Disappearance

 Bao was last seen in the suburb of Hornby, Christchurch, New Zealand on the morning of 19 July 2023.
-It has been reported that she was due to show a potential buyer through a property on Trevor Street.
-Later in the morning she rang her friend Jin Tian and had a four-minute conversation with her.
+It was reported that she was due to show a potential buyer a property on Trevor Street.
+Later in the morning Bao rang her friend Jin Tian and had a four-minute conversation with her.
 During the conversation, Bao asked Tian how someone she was working with could transfer 600,000 from China to pay cash for a house.